vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 Overall, for most people, there is no emphaisis on anAtmA / pratItya-samudbhava of 5 skandha-s.

 ## shUnyatA
-While the word shUnya is thought to indicate some important concept represented by some symbology / imagery, people are almost always ignorant about it, and what it means. svabhAva-shUnyatA and nirvikalpakatA are very unclear.
+While the word shUnya is thought to indicate some important concept represented by some symbology / imagery, people are almost always ignorant about it, and what it means. svabhAva-shUnyatA and nirvikalpakatA are generally unheard of.